Eiður Guðjohnsen: Return to Bolton

 After leaving Club Brugge at the end of his contract, Eiður began training with former club Bolton Wanderers in November 2014.
 On 5 December, he signed for Bolton for the remainder of the 2014–15 season.

 He made his second debut for the club as a second-half substitute for Darren Pratley in a goalless draw with Ipswich Town at the Macron Stadium on 13 December, the same opponents against whom Eiður had made the last appearance of his previous Bolton spell against in May 2000.

 On 4 April 2015, Bolton manager Neil Lennon said that the week had been one of the best of Eiður's career, as he had returned and scored for Iceland after two years without a cap and six years without an international goal, equalised in stoppage time for Bolton against Blackpool and became a father for the fourth time in that week.

 Later career

 Eiður joined Chinese Super League club Shijiazhuang Ever Bright in July 2015 on an undisclosed contract.
 In February the following year he signed for Norwegian Tippeligaen side Molde on a two-year contract.
-He was released from his contract with Molde in August 2016, In 2016, he signed for Indian Super League outfit FC Pune City as a marquee foreigner but after the sudden injury, he was ruled out of the entire season.
+He was released from his contract with Molde in August 2016, In 2016, he signed for Indian Super League outfit Pune City as a marquee foreigner but, after the sudden injury, he was ruled out of the entire season.
 In September 2017, he retired from professional football.